 Expresses legislative intent that MDOC maintain a management-to-staff ratio of 1 supervisor to 8 employees at central office in Lansing and at northern and southern region administration offices.

 Sec.
 247. Compilation of Data for Swift and Sure Sanctions Program

-Requires MDOC to assist State Court Administrative Office with data compilation for Swift and Sure Sanctions program.
+Requires MDOC to provide the State Court Administrative Office with data sufficient to administer Swift and Sure Sanctions program.

 Sec.
 248. Consensus Revenue Estimating Conference (CREC)